GODINME/NBIT208-DIFT208-2S23/webpage/docs/syllabus.md

 * System Analysis and System Design are two stages of the software development life cycle.
 System Analysis is a process of collecting and analyzing the requirements of the system whereas System Design is a process of creating a design for the system to meet the requirements.
 Both are important stages as it helps to create an effective system with all the features and functions.

 # Course Topics Overview
-1. Requirement Engineering or System Analysis in Software Engineering and Management
+1.System Analysis in Software Engineering and Management
 * Fundamentals in Requirements Engineering
 * RE Core Activities and Principles
 * RE Approaches Overview